Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 );
 ```

-All of this just means that the average absolute value of the derivate of a sound wave is equal to how loud it is.
+All of this just means that the average absolute value of the derivative of a sound wave is equal to how loud it is.
 Since higher frequency waves change more rapidly, they have more energy.
 In order to make the volume of higher frequencies equal to that of lower ones, it would be necessary to manually reduce the amplitude of higher-frequency signals.

 ### Re-Sampling